-Ed assists clients with critical transactions such as start-ups, debt and equity financings, mergers and acquisitions, complex contractual arrangements, restructurings and other transactions.
+Ed Polubinski assists clients with critical transactions such as start-ups, debt and equity financings, mergers and acquisitions, complex contractual arrangements, restructurings and other transactions.
 For many years, he has also aided many frozen out minority shareholders in close corporations to regain the corporate benefits to which they were entitled.

 He began his practice at Hughes Hubbard & Reed, a Wall Street law firm, and later practiced at large Boston law firms (he was a founding partner of Davis, Malm & D’Agostine and of counsel to Warner & Stackpole and to Peabody & Arnold LLP).
 In 2005, Ed joined the smaller law firm, Lyne, Woodworth & Evarts LLP, where he now practices.